Dōjō.

 Bespoke sessions for creative leaders.

 Sharpen your voice, develop a distinctive taste, and build an AI practice that strengthens rather than dilutes the work.
-Limited slots.
+For people who do not want to become operators of the machine, but stronger authors because of it.

 Enquire.